AbhijeetKrishnan/r-tekken-bot/README.md

 ## Guide to setting up and running tekken-bot on Heroku

-1. Clone this repository using and `cd` into it
+1. Clone this repository using the commands below and `cd` into it

     ```
     git clone https://github.com/AbhijeetKrishnan/r-tekken-bot.git